-This course explores the connections between traditional western philosophy and recent feminist discourse.
+[] (RPHL) 222 Feminist Philosophy 3.0 SH This course explores the connections between traditional western philosophy and recent feminist discourse.
 Students consider ways in which feminists have criticized traditional philosophy and ask whether these criticisms are justifiable.
-Students examine ways in which feminist scholars have infused the discipline of philosophy with revisions or alternatives to philosophical thinking and evaluate the validity of these new insights.
+Students examine wavs in which feminist scholars have infused the discipline of philosophy with revisions or alternatives to philosophical thinking and evaluate the validity of these new insights.

-223 The Problem of Evil PHII 3.0 SH [] (RPHL) This course traces a long-standing issue of human thought: the problem of evil.
+[] (RPHL) PHIL 223 The Problem of Evil 3.0 SH This course traces a long-standing issue of human thought: the problem of evil.
 Students use several philosophers' work on the subject in conjunction with both historical and theoretical situations that have motivated the agelong human question: why do bad things happen to good people?

-PHIL 230 Philosophic Classics 3.0 SH [] (RPHL) An introduction to philosophy through the study of classic texts in philosophy.
+[] (RPHL) PHIL Philosophic Classics 230 3.0 SH An introduction to philosophy through the study of classic texts in philosophy.

-Philosophy and Race 3.0 SH PHI 235 [] (RPHL) Considers current philosophical thinking about race, ethnicity, identity, and culture.
+Philosophy and Race Considers current philosophical thinking about race, ethnicity, identity, and culture.
 Examines the notion of race itself, and applies analytic and empathic skills to complex issues such as racial constructions, racial tensions, and public policies such as affirmative action.

-[] (RPHL) PHIL History of Philosophy Survey 3.0 SH 245 A rapid survey of philosophy from earliest to most recent times to provide context and a timeline for other studies.
+PHIL History of Philosophy Survey 3.0 SH [] (RPHL) A rapid survey of philosophy from earliest to most recent times to provide context and a timeline for other studies.

 PHIL 250 Contemporary Moral Problems 3.0 SH [] (RPHL) Introductory study of various moral and social problems facing society today.
-Topics may include abortion, capital punishment, euthanasia, animal rights, racial inequities, sexual orientation, pornography, and cloning.
+Topics may include abortion, control and social problems. include abortion, capital punishment, euthanasia, animal rights, racial inequities, sexual orientation, pornography, and cloning.
 Readings in applied ethics and the critiquing of arguments form the basis for the course.

-PHIL252Philosophy of Religion3.0 SH[]( RPHL )A philosophical analysis of concepts, claims, and arguments that have traditionally been employed in support of and in challenge to religious belief.
+PHIL Philosophy of Religion 3.0 SH [] (RPHL) 252 A philosophical analysis of concepts, claims, and arguments that have traditionally been employed in support of and in challenge to religious belief.
 Topics typically include proofs for God's existence, the problem of evil, arguments against belief in God, and the possibility of life after death.

-PHIL255Global Ethics3.0 SH[]( RPHL )Course focuses on ethics and moral problems both as they relate to the world community and from various standpoints within that community.
+PHIL 255 Global Ethics 3.0 SH [] (RPHL) Course focuses on ethics and moral problems both as they relate to the world community and from various at a district of the community and the community at a district of the community at a dis and from various standpoints within that community.
 Ethical traditions from Africa, Asia, Europe, and Latin America are considered.
 Intercultural moral conflicts are examined from a wide array of religious, cultural, and moral vantage points.
 More sensitivity, understanding, and assessment of needs are stressed.

-PHIL265Business Ethics3.0 SH[]( RPHL )This course focuses on major philosophical and ethical questions surrounding modern western business practices.
+Business Ethics 3.0 SH [] (RPHL) This course focuses on major philosophical and ethical questions surrounding modern western business practices.
 Students receive a brief introduction to moral philosophy, become familiar with important literature in the field of business ethics, and begin to understand the place of morality in business.